 WhatsApp CRM: Everything you need to know

 WhatsApp, the highly-popular messaging app, has a lot of different opportunities for business managers.
 They can connect with new and existing clients and enhance their brand.
+One of the ways in which brands can improve this connection is by investing in CRM.
+And thats means WhatsApp CRM as well.

 What is a WhatsApp CRM?

+WhatsApp CRM is an application that brings together WhatsApp conversations carried out with customers, relevant lead information, and workflow capabilities.
 CRM (Client Relationship Management) is a key system for any business.
 That is, your digital workspace needs to be organized to function properly.
 And one of the ways to achieve this is by categorizing and collecting customer behavior.
-A WhatsApp CRM enables you do this straight from WhatsApp conversations.
+A WhatsApp CRM enables you to do this straight from WhatsApp conversations.

 Why implement WhatsApp CRM?

+However, these standalone platforms are not always ideal.
+Nowadays, a fulfilling digital workspace has to include the main points of connection with customers.
+Hence: WhatsApp CRM.
+Considering WhatsApp has billions of unique worldwide users, customer-facing teams should offer their services there.
+When you set up an official brand WhatsApp account, your clients can reach out easily.
 Then, as conversations happen, you need to find a good way to organize and sort the information gathered through the app.
 This information will be valuable both for immediate action and for future decisions.

 Which departments need WhatsApp CRM?